WolfOvs/PolizeiBerlinBikes/README.md

 ```bash
 https://bikeindex.org:443/api/v3/search/count?location=Berlin&distance=10&stolenness=proximity
 ```
-The FE send the token in the Requeste Header and the BE check it.
+The FE send the token in the Request Header and the BE check it.

 If you try to access to /home without token you are redirected to login.